 International Law LLM - 2020 Entry

-The degree is taught by the research-active academics based in our prestigious Law School and offers you the opportunity to engage with teaching staff who are working at the forefront of this specialised legal field.
+The degree is taught by many of our research-active academics based in the Law School and offers you the opportunity to engage with teaching staff who are working in this specialised legal field.

-Your core modules are International Law and the LLM Dissertation.
+Your core modules are International Law, Research Methods in Law and the LLM Dissertation.
 The module in International Law unveils the diverse rules, laws and customs governing inter-state relationships and provides you with an introduction to this highly-relevant legal area.
 You will build upon its foundation by selecting modules specialising in specific areas of international law.

-We pride ourselves on the choice and breadth of those modules, offering you access to sought-after expertise in high-demand areas and growing fields such as International Criminal Law, European Union Law, The Law of International Organisations and Institutions, Law and Global Health, and International Environmental Law.
+We pride ourselves on our choice of modules, modules offer you access to expertise in areas and growing fields such as International Criminal Law, European Union Law, The Law of International Organisations and Institutions, Law and Global Health, and International Environmental Law.

 Our teaching approach is international in scope and comparative by nature, and we actively encourage you to build a beneficial network of academics, peers and alumni during your time with us.
 All of this will help you to broaden your experience, deepen your understanding, and prepare for your next step.

-Your postgraduate LLM degree opens doors to a huge range of careers.
-You will develop the skills required to critically evaluate research relating to international law; skills which are highly prized by employers in the UK with international interests, and by businesses and organisations based overseas.
-The analytical and communications skills developed through your studies are a real boost in any sector.
+Your postgraduate LLM degree can open doors to a range of careers.
+You will have the opportunity to develop the skills required to critically evaluate research relating to international law; skills which can be highly prized by employers in the UK with international interests, and by businesses and organisations based overseas.
+Whilst on the degree you will also have the chance to develop your analytical and communication skills which can help to build on your employability in any sector.
 The LLM is also an ideal stepping stone to PhD study and academia.

 You will study a range of modules as part of your course, some examples of which are listed below.